What are midlevels, and why do they matter?

 Title 21 of the United States Code of Federal Regulations, Section 1300.01(b28), defines a mid-level practitioner as an individual practitioner, other than a physician, dentist, veterinarian, or podiatrist, examples of which include, but are not limited to, health care providers such as nurse practitioners, nurse midwives, nurse anesthetists, clinical nurse specialists and physician assistants who are authorized to dispense controlled substances by the state in which they practice.

-With these facts in mind, MidlevelWTF aims to aggregate and publish content that documents and exposes examples of midlevel malpractice, misconduct, and medical ignorance in order to show why allowing midlevels to practice independently without physician supervision is bad for patients and bad for doctors.
-We support the use of properly-supervised, well-educated midlevel providers as a part of physician-led healthcare teams.
+With these facts in mind, MidlevelWTF aims to aggregate and publish content that documents and exposes examples of midlevel malpractice, misconduct, and clinical ignorance in order to show why allowing midlevels to practice independently without physician leadership and close oversight is bad patients and doctors alike.
+Don't get us wrong - our goal is not to indiscriminately attack midlevel providers.
+On the contrary, we support the use of properly-supervised, well-educated midlevel providers as a part of physician-led healthcare teams.

 Who are you?

 MidlevelWTF is the brainchild of a cadre of physicians concerned about the steady decline of the US healthcare system, caused in no small part by the prioritization of profits over patient care and the proliferation of poorly-supervised or completely unsupervised midlevels across the healthcare spectrum, from large hospitals to small clinics.

 MidlevelWTF is not affiliated with or endorsed by Physicians for Patient Protection.
 However, we strongly support the great work they do!